TyrangYang/TyrangYang_blog_jekyll/_posts/2019-06-17-gitLearningNote.md

 git remote -v
 ```

-    - giving a new remote name and conncet it to a URL
+    - giving a new remote name and connect it to a URL

 ```
 git remote add <remote name> <URL>